 Much of the education in Florida and throughout the U.S. is focused on the behaviors most likely to lead to pedestrians getting hit, hurt or killed.
 These behaviors include distracted driving, impaired driving and speeding.
 Nearly 20 percent of incidents in which pedestrians were killed by cars occurred on roads that had speed limits of 35 miles per hour or greater.

 Drivers need to obey speed limits and other rules of the road, watch for pedestrians, drive carefully and share the road safely with walkers.
 If a pedestrian is hurt or killed and the walker can prove the driver violated a safety rule or was unreasonably careless in vehicle operations, the pedestrian or his family should be able to recover monetary payment for all economic and non-financial losses resulting from the pedestrian crash.
-Contact Ryan Kuhl at The Kelleher Firm as soon as you can after a pedestrian accident to get your case underway
+Contact Attorney Ryan Kuhl as soon as you can after a pedestrian accident to get your case underway